-Has your undergraduate degree inspired you to learn more about the way people work?
+Has your undergraduate degree inspired you to learn more about the way people tick?

-This course combines the award of a Masters with eligibility for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.
-The GBC is the minimum academic qualification required to work as a professional psychologist, so passing our course demonstrates that you have studied and acquired an advanced understanding in Masters-level study in psychology.
+This course combines the award of a Masters with eligibility for graduates to apply for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.
+Passing our course demonstrates that you have studied and acquired an advanced understanding in Masters-level study in psychology.
 With this qualification you will also be eligible to apply for professional training in any branch of professional psychology.

 Our department is expanding, and has recently appointed a number of excellent researchers whose expertise increases the diversity and depth of our skills base.